-Voices for Prevention is gearing up for the virtual Substance Abuse Prevention Advocacy Day event on March 9, 2021!
+Voices for Prevention is gearing up for Substance Abuse Prevention Advocacy Day on February 24, 2022!

 We will join agencies from across the state to talk about the importance of substance abuse prevention with our state legislators.
 While this day is an important day for advocacy in the prevention field, being an effective advocate doesn’t just mean communicating with legislators.
 Advocacy is not a one-day-a-year job or a one-audience message, and it requires some work to get your message heard and to make it stick.